 The first (and main) reason for this is the way you’re looking at your keyword strategy.

 Keywords aren’t the commodity that they once were and search engines (particularly Google), don’t look at them like this anymore…

 …this fatal error leads to a whole host of mistakes.

-If you don’t have a strategy for generating organic traffic from your content and you’re blindly targeting keywords, it will (probably) lead to one of the following errors:
+If you don’t have a keyword strategy for generating organic traffic from your content, it will (probably) lead to one of the following errors:

 - Guesswork: effectively taking multiple stabs in the dark until something works

-- Creating content for the sake of it: everybody else is doing it, so it must work, right?
+- Creating content for the sake of it: everybody else is marketing with content, so it must work, right?

 - Following keyword research tools to the letter: using lists of keywords to create content centred around the highest search volume or lowest (depending on what you’ve been reading)

 It’s time to break free from the guesswork and the hopeless keyword chase, and start doing things differently.